Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Primitive factorizations of a Coxeter element

 \begin{remark} Notice that this proof essentially works for the ambient flat $Z=V$ as well.
 In that case, we will have a centered configuration of $n$-many points that is decorated at the point $f_n({\bm v})$ which might not belong to them.
 In fact, the first coordinate of the $\widehat{LL}$ map will be $f_n$ now, since the relation with $b_1$ is $0\cdot f_n=b_1$.

 More interesting is what happens if we set $Z=H$, for some reflecting hyperplane $H$.
-There are at most two $W$-orbits of hyperplanes and we may consider representatives $H$ and $H'$.
-Then, it is clear that Comparing this with the formula of Thm.~\ref{Thm: Primitive facto enume}, we get the equation which easily gives the well-known formula $hn=N+N^{*}$ as in Defn.~\ref{Defn:Cox elt}. \end{remark}
+We may consider representatives $H_1,\ldots, H_r$ of the $W$-orbits of hyperplanes (for irreducible well-generated complex reflection groups $W$, we must have $r\leq 2$ but we won't need this).
+Then, it is clear that